-BRAIN STORM - The first book in the Angela Richman, Death Investigator series is available for pre-order now on Amazon.
+BRAIN STORM - The first book in the Angela Richman, Death Investigator series is available for Now avaiable at Amazon.

 Viets takes an entertaining detour from her usual cozy territory...